xuri/excelize-py-docs/en/workbook.md

 Options|Type|Description
 ---|---|---
 code_name                            | `Optional[str]`   | Specifies a stable name of the sheet, which should not change over time, and does not change from user input.
 This name should be used by code to reference a particular sheet enable_format_conditions_calculation | `Optional[bool]`  | Indicating whether the conditional formatting calculations shall be evaluated.
-If set to false, then the min/max values of color scales or data bars or threshold values in Top N rules shall not be updated.
+If set to False, then the min/max values of color scales or data bars or threshold values in Top N rules shall not be updated.
 Essentially the conditional formatting "calc" is off published                            | `Optional[bool]`  | Indicating whether the worksheet is published, the default value is `True` auto_page_breaks                     | `Optional[bool]`  | Indicating whether the sheet displays Automatic Page Breaks, the default value is `True` fit_to_page                          | `Optional[bool]`  | Indicating whether the Fit to Page print option is enabled, the default value is `False`